4 tips to bear in mind when pairing Easter lamb

-This year it’s relatively late but it can be back at the end of March.
+This year it’s relatively early but it can be in the second half of April.
 Given the unpredictability of the weather these days that might not make a huge difference but in theory you could still be in late winter mode if it’s in March or early April and feeling more springlike 2-3 weeks later.
 In wine terms an early Easter might make you fancy heartier wines such as a cabernet sauvignon or malbec while a later one might incline you to a pinot noir or Loire cabernet franc like a Saumur-Champigny.

 Where you are